DynamoMTL/shopify-pipeline/README.md

       xxx: './node_modules/bin/pipeify xxx',
       ...
     }

+    // In the terminal:
+    // yarn xxx --someflag
     ```
     Note that Pipeify will create those for you on project creation.

 ### API Commands